|Enrolment modes:||Medicine Semester 1: Waurn Ponds (Geelong)|

 Public Health Medicine (PHM)

 The Public Health Medicine theme addresses the wider context in which patient care occurs.
 Topics covered highlight the relevance of individual and social factors influencing health and wellbeing from a public health perspective.
-HME101 introduces three important topics: 1) Health Determinants and Systems, 2) Cultural Awareness, and 3) Evidence-based Medicine
+HME101 introduces four important concepts: 1) Burden of Disease, 2) Determinants of Health, 3) Health Systems and Delivery, and 4) Public Health Practitioner

 Doctor and Patient (DP)